How to quickly fix Mac Bluetooth not working

 In most ways, Bluetooth headphones are no different than other Bluetooth-enabled devices.
 Start by making sure your Bluetooth headphones are charged and in discoverable mode.
 After that you’re just a few clicks away from having them connected to your Mac.
 You can either use Apple’s default connection method:

-3. On the right you’ll see a list of devices.
-When your headphones show up ➙ click Connect
+3. You’ll see a list of devices.
+When your headphones show up ➙ click Connect.

 Or, use AirBuddy to connect your headphones from a bubble screen.